 ▪ Boosting your employability by acquiring valuable skills required for positions in business, government and academia.

-Dr. Leonhardt van Efferink (PhD defence in December 2017) first worked as country risk analyst for 12 years.
-From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies.
+Leonhardt van Efferink first worked as country risk analyst for 12 years.
+From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies (PhD defence in December 2017, final version of thesis due in 2018).
 Students of his 2017 Summer Schools gave him an average of 9.5/10 for his teaching skills.
 Former Summer School student Kathleen from Belgium recommends him because “Leonhardt is an enthusiastic teacher with a very personal approach.
 He made the effort to adapt his lessons and assignments to those present in the course.
 Moreover, he has extensive knowledge of textual and visual media analysis.”

 ▪ Strong motivation and good command of English are essential to get a pass for the course;